 The most important part of your asphalt pavement is a part you’ll (hopefully) never see: the subgrade.
-The subgrade is a series of layers made up of native soil and aggregate compacted before the asphalt is installed to provide:
+The subgrade is a series of layers compacted before the asphalt is laid.
+This provides:

 - Stability and support for new pavement

-- A barrier against winter frost, freezing, and thawing that can begin eroding your driving surface from above and below
+- A barrier against winter frost, freezing, and thawing that can erode your driving surface from above and below

 3. Poor Joint Construction

-Sorry to say, but this lot will fail at this joint first.
+Prediction: this parking lot will fail at this joint:

-Whoops!
-Somebody messed up here, and now that street just looks silly.
-Traffic control is as big a no-brainer as they come.
+Somebody messed up here, and now this street just looks silly.
+Traffic control should be step #1 before laying asphalt.

 Vehicles should be removed from the area and diverted before the project begins.
 They should remain off the asphalt as it cures for 1-3 days.
-That’s especially true in warm weather, which keeps keeps the asphalt hot and pliable.
+It may take even longer in warm weather, which keeps keeps the asphalt hot and pliable.

 5. Thin Material

-This is common with less-than-reputable contractors.
-Looking to make a quick buck and hoping you don’t notice, they install a very thin layer of asphalt and call it good.
+This is common with less reputable contractors.
+Looking to make a quick buck and hoping you don’t notice, they install a very thin layer of asphalt and charge for a full layer.

 At first glance, it may look fine, which is how they get away with it.
 But a thin overlay will erode much more quickly than a proper layer.